CV

 The government of North-Rhein Westphalia, Germany awarded professorship to Herbert Wulf in 2002.
 He studied at the Universities of Cologne (economics), Mannheim and Hamburg (sociology) and wrote his dissertation at the Free University of Berlin in international relations.
 He taught at several Universities in Germany, Scandinavia and the United States.
 Prior to his work in research, he was Director of the German Volunteer Service in India.
 In February 2007 the

-Center for Conflict Studies of the Philipps-University in Marburg, Germany, awarded the Peter-Becker price for peace and conflict research to Herbert Wulf.
+Center for Conflict Studies of the Philipps-University in Marburg, Germany awarded the price for peace and conflict studies to Herbert Wulf.